mooz/fyure/README.md

 ## Usage

-In your Emacs, type `M-x fyure:start-fixing` and start fixing.
-Fixing consists of the following three steps.
+In your Emacs, type `M-x fyure:start-fixing` and start fixing procedure.
+Fixing procedure consists of the following three steps.

 1. Select a target *word-group*.
-2. Select representative *word* for the selected *word-group*.
+2. Select representative *word* for the *selected word-group*.
-3. Replace words in *word-group* with the word selected in *step 2.* in `query-replace` fashion.
+3. Replace words in the *word-group* with the word selected in *step 2* in `query-replace` fashion.

 ## Setup

 ### Custom dictionary path

-Without any settings, fyure.el use system-default mecab dictionary specified in `/etc/mecabrc`.
-If you prefer custom dictionary in fyure.el, specify the dictionary's path to `fyure:mecab-dictionary-path` as follows.
+Without any settings, fyure.el uses *system-default mecab dictionary* specified in `/etc/mecabrc`.
+If you prefer custom dictionary for fyure.el, specify the dictionary's path to `fyure:mecab-dictionary-path` as follows.

 ```lisp
 (setq fyure:mecab-dictionary-path "/usr/lib/mecab/dic/naist-jdic")